Thank you for attending the 2023 Graduation Ceremony and congrats to all our graduates!

 - Registration Requirement for Graduating Students

 Degree-seeking students must be registered for at least one credit or for FTDR (for doctoral students completing full-time dissertation research) in the term of graduation.
 Students planning to graduate in June must register for at least one credit or FTDR in 6-week session 1.
 To graduate in August, you may register for summer term, or for any summer session, including 6-week session 1.
-If you applied for June graduation and registered for 6-week session 1, you can apply for August graduation without further registration, but you must reapply by submitting a new graduation application and prior degree form.
+If you applied for June graduation and registered for 6-week session 1, you can apply for August graduation without further registration, but you must email email@example.com to reapply and you must submit a new prior degree form.

 Note: international students need permission from the Office of International Services to register for less than a full-time credit load.